redux-offline/redux-offline/README.md

 The last part of the offline metadata is `meta.offline.effect`.
 This property can contain anything, and will be passed as-is to the effects reconciler.

-The **effects reconciler** is a function that you pass to `createOfflineStore` configuration, whose responsible it is to take the effect payload, send it over the network, and return a Promise that resolves if sending was successful or rejects if the sending failed.
+The **effects reconciler** is a function that you pass to `createOfflineStore` configuration, whose responsibility it is to take the effect payload, send it over the network, and return a Promise that resolves if sending was successful or rejects if the sending failed.
 The method is passed the full action as a second parameter:

 ```js
 type EffectsReconciler = (effect: any, action: OfflineAction) => Promise<any>